-From the table, its clear that HPV positive oropharyngeal cancers are associated with good prognosis and less chance of recurrence.
+From the table, it’s clear that HPV positive oropharyngeal cancers are associated with a good prognosis and less chance of recurrence.
 This was the whole rationale behind creating a separate staging algorithm for high-risk human papillomavirus-associated oropharyngeal cancer.

 Changes in T Staging

 In TNM staging of cancer, T describes the size of the original (primary) tumor and whether it has invaded nearby tissue.

 The following are changes made in T classifications of oropharyngeal cancers.

 For a p16 negative OPC

 - T0 in AJCC 7 was removed.
 This is because, in a p16 negative cancer, if no primary lesion can be identified, then the lymph node may have emanated from any mucosal site.
 So there is no rationale to support retaining the T0 designation outside of the virally associated cancers of the oropharynx.